rexcontrols/REXexamples/0302_IoT_Integrations/0302-02_ThingSpeak_API/README.md

 ## Prerequisites ##
 - *REXYGEN Runtime Core* must be installed and running on the target device.
-- Registration (free) at ThingSpeak in order to get unique API key
+- You must register at ThingSpeak (free) and create a private channel in order to get unique API keys.

 ## Running the example ##
 - The **exec.mdl* file is the project main file.
 - Open it with *REXYGEN Studio*.
-- Specify your unique ThingSpeak API key into CNS_APIkey:scv.
-It will concatenate together with parameter "url" of "HTTP" block whole GET request (https://api.thingspeak.com/update.json?api_key=your_API_key)
+- Specify your unique ThingSpeak Write API key for the desired channel into CNS_APIkey:scv.
+It will concatenate together with the "url" parameter of the HTTP block to form the whole GET request (https://api.thingspeak.com/update.json?api_key=your_API_key)
-- Change the target device parameter in "EXEC" block according to your HW.
-PC-Windows is default.
 - Compile and download it to the target device.
-- Change CNB_TRIGGER_POST to ON and check https://thingspeak.com/channels/your_channel_ID to
-see the posted data.
+- Set the BSTATE parameter of the MP_TRIGGER_POST block to ON and check https://thingspeak.com/channels/your_channel_ID to see the posted data.

 ## Documentation ##
 - **Press F1 for help** on the selected function block in the *REXYGEN Studio*.